iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

   plugin to format the content.
 - Using `dvc <command>` in the documentation will create a link to that command automatically.
-- Syntax highlighting in fenced code blocks should have 4 spaces indentation and support the `usage` and `dvc` custom languages.
+- Syntax highlighting in fenced code blocks should use the `usage` and `dvc` custom languages:

   - `usage` is employed to show `dvc help` commands output in each command reference doc.